shree214ram/DSA/Data Structure/String/Anagram/find-all-anagram-substring-LeetCode#438/readme.md

 ### Approach 2 (Optimised):

-We can not use directly Rabin Karp Algorithm because, we have to modification in it .
+#### We can not use directly "Rabin Karp Algorithm" because, we have to "modification" in it .

+1. please Read Rabin Carp First then comes again here to solve this

+2. We can use Normal Hash function because we are checking for "Anagram" Not Excectly matched "Pattern"

+3. In Exectely matched pattern required a special Hash Function

+4. But Program wil be same to same

 ##### Sliding Window and 2 Hash table counter

 1. two hash table CountP and CountS with length of 26 character